SURF REPORT AND FORECAST

 Latest Met Office Inshore Waters Forecast:

 Click here for the forecast.

 The Quick Guide is a subjective appraisal by West Coast Surf Shop of the surfing conditions at Porth Neigwl (Hells Mouth).
+Poor surf may be perfect for our surf school and beginners.
 It is based on surface conditions more than wave size because, in our opinion, a clean waist high wave is far better than a wind ravaged overhead one.
 It does not reflect conditions on other beaches which could be perfect while Porth Neigwl is Poor.
 There are 3 quick descriptions: Good, Fair, and Poor.
 Good surf could be anything from knee high to well overhead so there may be times when beginners and less confident surfers still need to look elsewhere on the Peninsula for suitable waves.